 Stairs to Upper Level, Agincourt Library

 I do not want 128 years of progressive history to be demolished on a political whim.
 After all, libraries do not ride gravy trains.
-They don’t travel to expensive conferences in Hawaii or linger over lunches at the top of the CN Tower.
+They do not travel to swanky conferences in Hawaii or linger over lunches at the top of the CN Tower.
 And the tabloids seldom show pictures of library branches embroiled in sex scandals.

-On the contrary, libraries are places to study for the TOEFL test, join a knitting circle, daydream from a window seat, create a crazy quilt, fill a shopping bag full of picture books for your children, and relax with a newspaper in your first language.
+On the contrary, libraries are where patrons study for the TOEFL test, join a knitting circle, daydream from a window seat, create a crazy quilt, fill a shopping bag full of picture books for their children, and relax with a newspaper in their first language.

 Historic Main Street Library’s Attic

-If we commercialize one of the last truly public institutions in the city, what will be next?
-We cannot afford to lose ground, for we’ve lost so much already to a culture of greed, intrusive advertising, and the dominance of the profit motive.
+If we commercialize one of the last truly public institutions in the city, where will we turn for community solace?
+We cannot afford to lose ground, for we have already lost so much to a culture of greed and intrusive advertising.
 Libraries are too special, too important to betray their founding principles without a fight.
-It’s time to speak out against proposals that strike at the heart of a great city’s soul.
+It is time to speak out against proposals that strike at the heart of our city’s soul.
 Sign the petition, call the mayor, and help us protect our libraries.